-- Pair it with a good skincare routine.
-The last, and possibly the most important thing to consider: Getting microdermabrasion is only half the battle, how you care for your skin afterwards is the full reward.
+Nonetheless, there’s one more important thing to consider: Pair microdermabrasion with a good skincare routine.
+Getting microdermabrasion is only half the battle, how you care for your skin afterwards is the full reward.
 You’ll be able to enjoy long-lasting results so long as you keep up a good skincare routine and hygiene habits!

 We’ve reached the end of our article, and hopefully the start of your journey to clear and clean skin!
 If you’re interested in getting your treatment with us, go ahead and book a microdermabrasion facial here.

 You can also book a consultation with our skin therapists for a thorough assessment of your skin concerns and goals.
 Whether it’s microdermabrasion or one of our other beauty treatments, we’ll be sure to create a personalized plan best suited for you!